scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 I just suggested that P2 should be read with the existential version of 'to be'.
 So, it should be read as follows:

-+ P1*.
++ P1`.
 Change involves coming to exist from what does not exist.
-+ P2*.
++ P2`.
 We cannot think about what does not exist.
-+ C*.
++ C`.
 So, change is unthinkable.

-Empedocles agrees with P2.
+Empedocles agrees with P2`.
 He agrees, in effect, that change is impossible if it involves coming to be from what does not exist.
 This is why Empedocles denies that there is any generation or destruction:

 > ...There is coming to be of not a single one of all mortal things, nor is there any end of deadly death ....(Empedocles B8)

 This is a reasonable point to make if we assume that Socrates' generation involves Socrates changing from not-existing to existing.
 Socrates' generation, then, would involve Socrates coming to exist from what does not exist.
 A similar argument can be run for destruction.

-Empedocles agrees with Parmenides on this point; that there is no generation or destruction.
+Empedocles agrees with Parmenides on this point, that there is no generation or destruction.
 But, he denies that every change involves coming from what does not exist.
-Many changes, Empedocles claims, are best described as coming from what is not F. For instance, Socrates' music lesson is best described as Socrates becoming musical from being unmusical.
+Many changes, Empedocles claims, are best described as coming from what is not F, where 'F' denotes some property or other.
+For instance, Socrates' music lesson is best described as Socrates becoming musical from being unmusical.
 His catching a cold is best described as him becoming sick from being healthy.
 The descriptions of these changes uses the predicative sense of 'to be' and not the existential sense of the verb.
 Parmenides' argument fails when we describe change using the predicative sense of the verb 'to be'.

-+ P1**.
++ P1``.
 Change involves coming to be F from what is not F.
-+ P2**.
++ P2``.
 We cannot think about what does not exist.
-+ C**.
++ C``.
 So, change is unthinkable.

 This argument is not valid; the conclusion does not follow from the premises.
 It is analogous to the following argument: